Strategic Initiative

 The Tyre Collective

 Tyre wear is the second largest microplastic pollutant in our environment.
-The Tyre Collective are developing the first patent-pending device to capture tyre wear at the wheel, accelerating the shift to zero-emission mobility.
-As well as spearheading the capture and monitoring of tyre wear, the team are exploring upcycling it into various applications, creating a circular system.
+The Tyre Collective is developing the first patent-pending device to capture tyre wear at the wheel, accelerating the shift to zero-emission mobility.
+As well as spearheading the capture and monitoring of tyre wear, the team is exploring upcycling it into various applications, creating a circular system.

 Zelp